I know what you’re thinking: It’s September. Fall is just beginning. Why are you doing this to me???

 The short answer is: I actually do my holiday shopping around this time of year, partially because we typically spend Christmas with my family in Puerto Rico and I need to make sure everything arrives in time, and partially because I just really enjoy the process of researching and thinking about what items the people in my life will most enjoy for the next year.
 I can’t be the only one out there!
 (But if I am, then just bookmark this until you’ve had a large glass of wine and you’re ready to think about the holidays.)

 Ok, this one is not language specific in the least, but giving to a charity and having your child involved in the process can be exciting, fun, and also an early lesson on perspective, gratitude, and giving (here are a few supporting those affected and displaced by Hurricane Irma and Hurricane Harvey).
+(Also consider checking out our post about how to help following Hurricane Maria.)
 A monetary donation might be a little high concept for some kids, but going to a toy store and picking out an item to donate to a local child in need for the holidays can be as much (or more) fun as choosing a toy of their own.

 And you can tailor your donation to your child’s specific interests.
 (Do they love animals?
 Consider the Wildlife Conservatory Society.
 Do they like construction?
 Consider Habitat for Humanity or an organization like Construction for Change.
 Do they love school?
 Consider Donors Choose.)